pensoffsky/OpenUI5-XMLViewTraining/README.md

 # What how why?
 - What:
- - These are small exercises you can do to learn definition of UI5 views using the XML syntax.
+ - These are small exercises you can do to learn creating UI5 views using the XML syntax.
 - How:
  - Choose an exercise
  - Read the instructions